hmchou56/centra8/centra4/organizers_sponsors.md

 ## Local Organizing Committee

 <p>
-Korea Institute of Science and Technology Information (<a href="https://www.kisti.re.kr/eng/" target="_blank">KISTI</a>): Woojin Seok, Ki-hyeon Kim and team.
+Korea Institute of Science and Technology Information (<a href="https://www.kisti.re.kr/eng/" target="_blank">KISTI</a>): Woojin Seok, Kiwook Kim and team.
 (Please note that the list of Local Organizing Committee is not yet complete.
 More information will be added as the planning develops.)
 </p>